derbynn/Wireless-Comm-for-Kites/README.md

-# Wireless Communication for Kite Based Sensors
+# Wireless Communication for Networking Kite-Based Sensors

 This repository contains code written for the remote, base, and cloud parts of this project.